smart appliance controlled by phone

 Smart Home Technology in the Kitchen

-• getting automatic updates over the internet
+• Automatic appliance updates over the network

-• view and store recipes
+• Ability to read and store recipes and watch TV

 Wellness and Smart Home Technology